chrisgrieser/portfolio-performance-alfred/README.md

 ## How to use

-- Use the keyword `pp` in Alfred to search your your watchlists for a security.
-You can search for the Name or the ticker symbol.
+- Use the keyword `pp` in Alfred to search  your watchlists for a security.
+You can search for the name or the ticker symbol.
 - Select with `↵` to copy the ISIN to your clipboard.
 - Select with `⌘` + `↵` to copy the Symbol to your clipboard.
 - Select with `⌥` + `↵` to copy the WKN to your clipboard.